warpcomdev/sentiment/etls/facebook/README.md

-page_get_directions_clicks_logged_in_by_city_unique,"Number of people who logged in to Facebook and clicked the Get Directions button, broken down by city.",day page_get_directions_clicks_logged_in_by_country_unique,"Number of people who logged in to Facebook and clicked the Get Directions button, broken down by country.",day page_get_directions_clicks_logged_in_unique,Number of people who logged in to Facebook and clicked the Get Directions button.,day page_impressions*,"The number of times any content from your Page or about your Page entered a person's screen.
+page_get_directions_clicks_logged_in_by_city_unique,"Number of people who logged in to Facebook and clicked the Get Directions button, broken down by city.",day page_get_directions_clicks_logged_in_by_country_unique,"Number of people who logged in to Facebook and clicked the Get Directions button, broken down by country.",day page_get_directions_clicks_logged_in_unique,Number of people who logged in to Facebook and clicked the Get Directions button.,day page_impressions,"The number of times any content from your Page or about your Page entered a person's screen.
 This includes posts, stories, check-ins, ads, social information from people who interact with your Page and more.",day page_impressions_by_age_gender_unique,"The number of people who saw any content by your Page or about your Page, grouped by age and gender.
 This number is an estimate.",day page_impressions_by_city_unique,The number of people who have seen any content associated with your Page by city.,day page_impressions_by_country_unique,The number of people who have seen any content associated with your Page by country.,day